She seemed to have it all - which is why the murder-suicide was even more shocking.

 ”Suicide is a more complicated construct in Islam,” explained Dr. Farah Islam, a mental health educator and scriptwriter of the Muslim children’s program Adam’s World in Toronto, Canada.
 She said many see the issue as black and white “but our religion is more nuanced than that.”

 This is especially in cases where an individual has mental illness, something that is common in the majority of suicide cases.
-In that situation, “Allah does not hold that person responsible,” said Imam Abdul Malik Mujahid, President of Sound Vision.

 The key role of mental illness